Egyptology: Modern Egyptology

 In November 2020, archaeologists unearthed more than 100 delicately painted wooden coffins and 40 funeral statues.
 The sealed, wooden coffins, some containing mummies, date as far back as 2,500 years.
 Other artifacts discovered include funeral masks, canopic jars and amulets.
 According to Khaled el-Anany, tourism and antiquities minister, the items date back to the Ptolemaic dynasty.
 One of the coffins was opened and a mummy was scanned with an X-ray, determining it was most likely a man about the age of 40.

 In January 2021, the Tourism and Antiquities Ministry announced the discovery of more than 50 wooden sarcophagi in 52 burial shafts which date back to the New Kingdom period and a 13 ft-long papyrus that contains texts from the Book of the Dead.
 Archaeologists led by Zahi Hawass also found the funerary temple of Naert and warehouses made of bricks in Saqqara.

 In January 2021, Egyptian-Dominican researchers led by Kathleen Martinez have announced the discovery of 2,000-year-old ancient tombs with golden tongues dating to the Greek and Roman periods at Taposiris Magna.
 The team also unearthed gold leaf amulets in the form of tongues placed for speaking with God Osiris afterlife.
 The mummies were depicted in different forms: one of them was wearing a crown, decorated with horns, and the cobra snake at the forehead and the other was depicted with gilded decorations representing the wide necklace.

 A team of archaeologists led by Zahi Hawass also found the funerary temple of Naert or Narat and warehouses made of bricks in Saqqara.
 Researchers also revealed that Narat's name engraved on a fallen obelisk near the main entrance.
 Previously unknown to researchers, Naert was a wife of Teti, the first king of the sixth dynasty.

 In February 2021, archaeologists from the Egyptian Ministry of Tourism and Antiquities announced the discovery of a Ptolemaic period temple, a Roman fort, an early Coptic church and an inscription written in hieratic script at an archaeological site called Shiha Fort in Aswan.
-According to Mostafa Waziri, crumbling temple was decorated with palm leaf carvings and an incomplete sandstone panel that described a Roman emperor.
+According to Mostafa Waziri, the crumbling temple was decorated with palm leaf carvings and an incomplete sandstone panel that described a Roman emperor.
 According to researcher Abdel Badie, generally, the church with about 2.1 meters width contained oven that were used to bake pottery, four rooms, a long hall, stairs, and stone tiles.

 In April 2021, Egyptian archeologists announced the discovery of 110 burial tombs at the Koum el-Khulgan archeological site in Dakahlia Governorate.
 68 oval-shaped tombs of them dated back to the Predynastic Period and 37 rectangular-shaped tombs were from Second Intermediate Period.
 Rest of them dated back to the Naqada III period.
 The tombs also contained the remains of adults and a baby (buried in a jar), a group of ovens, stoves, remnants of mud-brick foundations, funerary equipment, cylindrical, pear-shaped vessels and a bowl with geometric designs.